fiirecore/game/README.md

 - [ ] Make viridian forest a chunk map (because it is only 1 map)
 - [ ] /party command brings up party menu
+- [ ] Door detection, no need for configuring warps to turn doors on / off

 - [X] Commands and command prompt
 - [X] Basic player bag